al-shep/al-shep.github.io/asd-projects/sorting-exercise/README.md

 <details> <summary> Bubble Sort Walkthrough </summary>

-Bubble sort requires two nested loops.
+The version of bubble sort used here requires two nested loops.

 The outer loop will iterate over the entire provided `array` (simple enough, right?).